AverageHelper/Gamgee/README.md

 <!-- TODO: Create a Discord server for folks to join about running their own hosted instance of Gamgee, or perhaps using an existing one. -->

-You could add that bot to your own server if you'd like (coming soon™), or you can run you own instance:
+You could add that bot to your own server if you'd like (coming soon™), or you can run your own instance:

 ### Get your own bot token